nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 summary: "Guidance and requirements for the Encounter event message"
 ---

+The `encounter` event is a generic event message which represent an encounter between a patient and a practitioner.
+The event message will be used in a number of different care settings for a variety of different use cases, therefore publishers will have to populate the encounter event message in a way that allows subscribers from any care setting to understand the encounter that took place.
+Subscribers also need to be aware that they may receive encounter events about encounters which are not relevant to their use case.

+The requirements and guidance on this page aims to set out a minimum set of information along with population guidance for the encounter event to allow subscribers from any care setting to understand the type of encounter that occurred, contextual information about the encounter and where to get the detailed supporting information for the encounter in a consistent way.

+## Event Message Content

-The `encounter` event is a [light weight](overview_msg_architecture_event_content.html) event which represent an encounter between a patient and a practitioner.
-The event contains minimal information about what happened during the encounter but the event message can include DocumentReference resources which are pointers to where more information about the encounter can retrieved when required by the subscriber.
-The pointers included in the `encounter` event message shares the pointer model and retrieval mechanism with those defined by the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.
+The `encounter` event is designed to be a [light weight](overview_msg_architecture_event_content.html) event message, which will contain minimal information to describe the encounter which occurred.

+As outlined on the [Message Content](overview_msg_architecture_event_content.html) page within the "Light Weight Event Messages" section, the supporting information for the event should be not be included in the encounter event but rather the data should be made available by the publishers via an API and pointed to within the event message.
+Within the encounter event the pointers to additional information will be included in the form of DocumentReference resources.
+The DocumentReference resources that are included in the event message will shares the pointer model and retrieval mechanism with those defined by the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.

+The focus of the encounter event message is an `Encounter` resource which will contain elements that add context to the event message but will also include information which allows the subscriber to determine and understand the type of encounter that resulted in this event message being published.

+Programs which choose to use this encounter event will define what they want their publishers to populate in the event message and what their subscribers should look out for in the event message to fulfil their use case, but in addition to these program specific requirements all the encounter event messages that are published to the NEMS MUST also be created inline with guidance and requirements specified on this page and in the [Generic Event Message Requirements](explore_genreic_event_requirements.html) page to make them useful and understandable by other subscribers to the event.

 ## Bundle structure

-The event message contains a mandatory `MessageHeader` resource as the first element of the event message as per the FHIR messaging requirements which references an `encounter` resource as the focus of the event message.
+The event message contains a mandatory `MessageHeader` resource as the first element within the event message bundle as per the FHIR messaging requirements.
+The MessageHeader resource references an `encounter` resource as the focus of the event message.

 This encounter resource represents the encounter that happened and should be populated as per the guidance below.
 The `encounter` resource references out to a number of other resources which add context to the encounter within the event message.
-The event message also includes `DocumentReference` resources which are the pointers to endpoints exposed by the provider where the data, including additional clinical data, about the encounter can be retrieved when needed by the subscriber.
-The encounter event may contain additional resources containing supporting information for the encounter but should not be expected by subscribers.
+The event message bundle may also include `DocumentReference` resources which are pointers to endpoints, exposed by the publisher, where additional data about the encounter can be retrieved when needed by the subscriber.

+Publishers MUST include DocumentReference resources pointing to supporting information, where supporting information is available.
+Where there is a strong use case for including supporting information within the event message bundle, it may be include as resources but the event message MUST also contain a pointer to where the same data can be retrieved.
+Subscribers MUST not expect supporting information to be included as resources within the event message and should assume any data will be included as a pointer to be retrieved when the data is needed.

 The diagram below shows the referencing between resources within the encounter message bundle:

 <div style="text-align:center; margin-bottom:20px" >
 	<a href="images/messages/generic_encounter.png" target="_blank"><img src="images/messages/generic_encounter.png"></a>